Takeaways

 1. Parking attendant

-Yes, a parking attendant might check in dozens of visitors during the daytime hours.
+Yes, a parking attendant might check in dozens of visitors during the daytime.
 But you’ll need someone to man the booth 24/7 to provide maximum security.
 And at night, the number of visitors to your property will undoubtedly drop.
 This will leave your parking attendant with very few guests to review throughout the whole night.

 By investing in a tech-based vehicle access gate, you can reassign staff members.
 So, those who would be doing nothing but mechanically checking in visitors take on tasks that provide more individualized service with a personal touch.
 And you’ll make sure nobody gets that dreaded graveyard shift, either.